Digitalist-Open-Cloud/Matomo-Plugin-RebelMetrics/README.md

 ## Included packages

-These packages, excluded Matomo core and plugins, are used by this plugin.
+These packages are included in the distribution of this plugin.

 | Package Name                    | License   |
 |---------------------------------|-----------|